-Take a look at these major 7 signs that prove that you have unwanted guests living in your house or apartment.
-And if you need professional help getting rid of termites’ infestation, contact us now!
+Take a look at these major 7 termite signs that prove that you have unwanted guests living in your house or apartment.
+And if you need professional pest control help getting rid of termites’ infestation, contact us now!

 Head Banging: A Major Sign Of Having Termites

 You may be wondering what termites sound like?
 Soldier termites bang their head against the wall or wood or shake their bodies to signal other termites that they are in danger.
-Another sign could be quite clicking sound coming from the walls.
+Another sign of termite activity could be quite clicking sounds coming from the walls.
 The worker termites are noisy eaters.
 If you put your ear close to any woodwork infested by termites, you can hear the termites munching away your woodwork.

 A fun fact about termites is that they love rock music!
 A recent study showed that when termites were subjected to a rock track, they ate away wood two times faster!
 But this new information might only cause you more stress.
 It’s not easy to just stop listening to rock music because you don’t want the termites to eat away your wood quickly!

-So if you can hear headbanging or quiet clicking noise against your walls or woodwork, definitely seek professional help from termite control service providers near you.
+So if you can hear soldier termites bang their heads or quiet clicking noise against your walls or woodwork, definitely seek professional help from termite control service providers near you to address these obvious signs of active termite infestation.

 Flying Termites: Another Major Sign Of Having Termites

-Another major sign of termites is the presence of flying termites.
-These are called swarmers or alates.
-These flying termites are the male or the female termites that left their previous nest to find a mate to establish a new colony.
+Another major sign of a termite problem is the presence of flying termites.
+These are called termite swarmers or alates.
+These flying termites are the male or the female termites that left their previous nest to find a mate to establish a new termite colony.
 The location could be either near your home or even in your house.

 Most of these species swarm at night and are attracted to lights but others swarm in the daytime.
 But most of the time dry wood termites swarm after rain during certain times of the year.